HartChrisT/Covid_Comorbidities/README.md

 ## Visualizations
 ### Dashboard
-Tableau will be the primary technology used to create an interactive, visually appealing dashboard.
+Tableau was the primary technology used to create an interactive, visually appealing dashboard.
 The two main reasons Tableau will be our primary Dashboard technology are Tableau has no row limit & Tableau allows us to avoid static dashboards.
 No row limit allows us to upload and analyze the millions of rows of data we've gathered, without overly-long processing times.
 Typically, dashboards are shared through PDFs, making them static from the moment they're sent; however, Tableau allows us to share our dashboards and will automatically update them with any changes.

 [Storyboard](https://public.tableau.com/app/profile/giovanni.bottone/viz/Group2Storyboard/Group2Storyboard?publish=yes)